rwpenney/pmcyg/README.md

 files will need to be performed manually.

-If you get an error message of the form "unable to remap" when using this facility, you may need to run Cygwin's "rebaseall" utility.
+If you get an error message of the form "unable to remap" when using this facility, you may need to run Cygwin's `rebaseall` utility.

 ## Notes